rgoerwit/pi-cardano-node-setup/README.md

 -m    Maximum time in seconds that you allow the file download operation to take before aborting (Default: 80s) -n    Connect to specified network instead of mainnet network (Default: mainnet)
       e.g.: -n testnet (alternatives: allegra launchpad mainnet mary_qa shelley_qa staging testnet...)
--o    Overclocking value (should be something like, e.g., 2100 for a Pi 4 - with heat sinks and a fan, should be fine) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -P    Pool name (only useful if you've been using CNode Tools and generated a walled inside your INSTALLDIR/priv/pool directory)
+-N    No start; if this argument is supplied, no startup of any services, including cardano-node, will be attempted -o    Overclocking value (should be something like, e.g., 2100 for a Pi 4 - with heat sinks and a fan, should be fine) -p    Listen port (default 3000); assumes we are a block producer if <port> is >= 6000 -P    Pool name (not ticker - only useful if you've been using CNode Tools to create a wallet inside your INSTALLDIR/priv/pool directory)
 -r    Install RDP
 -R    Relay information (ip-address:port[,ip-address:port...], separated by a comma) to add to topology.json file (clobbers other entries if listen -p <port> is >= 6000)
 -s    Networks to allow SSH from (comma-separated, CIDR)